vanquoc2310/math-util/README.md

 * A Unit Test tests script using the JUnit Test framework and TDD, DDT techniques

-* A CI script to demonstrate the Continuous Integration using GitHub Actions
+* A CI script to demonstrate the Continuous Integration using GitHub Actions with Maven

+* A demonstration on how to produce confliction and how to merge the code within a teamwork

 * and more...